alicewu1/hha-data-cleanup/README.md

 8. Look for duplicate rows and remove duplicate rows
 9. Assess missingness and whitespace
 10. Creating new data (create new column using binary variable from existing column)
-11. Exported dataframe into new .csv file called School_Learning_Modalities_CLEANED
+11. Exported dataframe into new .csv file called School_Learning_Modalities_2

 This Repo Contains: